How to Become a Citizen of Ireland

 There are other benefits, as well.

 The cost of living in Ireland can be high if you live in or near a major city.
-But heating costs, satellite TV, and other incidentals that add up can be quite low compared to the U.S. And although many expats opt for international major medical insurance for Ireland, the UK (vis a vis Ireland) does have socialized healthcare.
+But heating costs, satellite TV, and other incidentals that add up can be quite low compared to the U.S. And although many expats opt for international major medical insurance in Ireland, there is socialized, or subsidized, healthcare.

 Note: being an Irish citizen will not automatically make you a British citizen.
 Both countries allow dual citizenship, but you would have to apply for British citizenship separately.